AIP Yes Lists: A Positive Reframe of the Autoimmune Protocol Diet

 8. mushrooms & more.

 Notice there are three lists completely dedicated to vegetables of different forms.
-This speaks to the actual richness of variety included and celebrated in the AIP diet, rather than the deprivation of all the elimination that takes place.
+This speaks to the actual richness of variety included in the AIP diet, rather than the deprivation of all the elimination that takes place.

 AIP Yes List Bonus Info Sheets

-The Bonus Info Sheets that come with each AIP yes list provides useful information that can help clear up common doubts and uncertainties associated with the AIP diet.
 It is important to note that neither the Yes Lists nor the Bonus Info Sheets are exhaustive.
 This means that not every AIP-compliant food is represented on the Yes Lists, but rather that the lists focus on the most common AIP friendly foods and those that can be found in most contexts of accessibility.
 A couple of items listed may not be generally available everywhere, like dragonfruit, but may be available in the context in which this blog is written, the Caribbean.

 Still, the lists are designed to be standard enough that most items featured will be able to be accessed most places around the world.
 The Bonus Info Sheets are important to review as they clarify information about each list and category that may provide more confidence and understanding about the AIP diet as you begin your journey with it.
-For example, while no nightshades are featured on the Yes Lists, the Bonus Info Sheet re-iterates this by explicitly stating that nightshades, like tomatoes, are not AIP compliant.
-Another example if the Bonus Info Sheet for herbs & spices, which highlights that while cilantro (leaf) is an AIP friendly herb, coriander (seed), which is cilantro in seed form, is not AIP friendly.

 Benefits of the AIP Yes Lists